Updating templates and metadata

 - If a variable has been added or removed within a group (table or bookmarked content) it may be necessary to double check that the info about the display or clonability of the associated group has been correctly preserved (they will return to their default values that may or not be the adequate ones to the case in use).

-Remember that if necessary you may always revert changes (see revert changes).
+Remember that if necessary you may always revert changes (see version management).